Join The Military At 25: Is It Too Old For Men?

 The reason I joined at 25 was that there were no other options for me.
 My wife of six months had just left and my two-year-old daughter needed a father figure in her life.
 Joining the military was not a proud moment but it made sense considering where we both were in our lives, so I did what any rational person would do: join the army with minimal training!

 I think that when you are younger (18-25) joining the service is hard to pass up on – especially if you need money or stability galore.
-It’s easy to overlook all those consequences because they seem minor enough as long as your young and fit.
+It’s easy to overlook all those consequences because they seem minor enough as long as you are young and fit.
 But once these cons catch up with an individual, it’s too late!

 Do Marines Get Paid For Life?